adblockplus/libadblockplus/README.md

 ### Unix

+* Prepare V8 and set environment variables LIBV8_LIB_DIR and LIBV8_INCLUDE_DIR.
+LIBV8_INCLUDE_DIR should point to the include directory of V8, e.g.
+`.../v8/include` and there should be `libv8_monolith.a` in the directory LIBV8_LIB_DIR.

 Using Make:

     make

 The default target architecture is the architecture of a host.
-In order to build for a different architecture pass `ARCH` to `make`, e.g. run:
+In order to build for a different architecture pass `TARGET_ARCH` to `make`, e.g. run:

-    make ARCH=ia32
+    make TARGET_ARCH=ia32

 supported values are `ia32` and `x64`.